TetsujinOni/le_log4net/README.md

         </root>
       </log4net>

+In this file you will enter your user-key as obtained above with the getKey script in the required Key value.

+You must also include in the required Location value the name of your host and logfile on Logentries

+in the following format:

+ 'localhost6/test.log'

-Then place the following line in your `AssemblyInfo.cs` file:
+Now place the following line in your `AssemblyInfo.cs` file:

     [assembly: log4net.Config.XmlConfigurator(ConfigFile="loggerConf.xml", Watch = true)]